wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-flow-control/includes/2-flow-control-actions.md

 ![comment action properties](..\media\comment-action-properties.png)

 Direct the flow to a specific point in the flow marked with the **Label** action.
-Provide a name for the label and use a **Go to** action and provide the label name to direct the flow to it.
+Provide a name for the label.

 ![label action properties](..\media\label-action-properties.png)

+Use a **Go to** action and select the label from a drop-down list to direct the flow to it.

 ![go to action properties](..\media\go-to-action-properties.png)